E-Commerce Platform

 Testing was successful!
 The date was set when the filters will be launched!

-The, one of our main challenges is the lack of resources and time!
+One of our main challenges is the lack of resources and time!
 With this challenge, we often have to reiterate our designs in order to be achievable within time and technical constraints, while still providing more value to our users.

 Sliders